EduardoZepeda/coffee-bytes-hugo/content/posts/go-lenguaje-de-programacion-introduccion-al-lenguaje-variables-y-tipos-de-dato/index.en.md

 * **The language is quite simple** It is a language with just a few keywords and functionalities.
 You can learn it in a breeze.
 * **Go compiler is super fast** Since it has few keywords and the language is quite simple, go compiles *blazinlgy fast* (I detest the over use of that expression) compared to other programming languages.
 * **Concurrency handling is easy** Go was designed as a concurrent language, creating [concurrency with goroutines](/en/go-use-of-channels-to-communicate-goroutines/) is quite easy.
 * **Creating web applications is quite simple** Go incorporates in its standard library a lot of utilities to create web servers, so you can even use it without using any framework, for simple applications, and you won't have any problem.
+Definitely a language [*to get shit donde*](/en/dont-obsess-about-your-web-application-performance/#top-tools-to-get-shit-done-in-web-development)

 ### Why does go suck?
 Disadvantagesof Go